Knowledge is Transmitted through Language

 The Grammar Stage

-Young children are particularly gifted in memorization.
 The Grammar stage involves teaching students the grammar or the language of every subject.
 During these early years, teachers take advantage of their student’s natural abilities by building a strong foundation and teaching the rules or basics facts in all academic areas.
-For example, in science, children memorize facts about nature.
-In math, children memorize times tables.
-In writing, children begin to learn cursive in Second Grade.
-In Latin starting in Third Grade, teachers emphasize vocabulary.
-Covenant uses memorization, chanting and singing to help students enjoy the learning experience.
+The Grammar Stage uses memorization, chanting, and singing to help students to enjoy learning.

 The Logic Stage